pingcap/docs-cn/overview.md

 # TiDB Introduction

-[TiDB](https://github.com/pingcap/tidb) (/’taɪdiːbi:/, "Ti" stands for Titanium) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
+[TiDB](https://github.com/pingcap/tidb) (/’taɪdiːbi:/, "Ti" stands for Titanium) is an open-source distributed SQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.
 The goal of TiDB is to provide users with a one-stop database solution that covers OLTP (Online Transactional Processing), OLAP (Online Analytical Processing), and HTAP services.
 TiDB is suitable for various use cases that require high availability and strong consistency with large-scale data.

 The following video introduces key features of TiDB.